ansys/pyensight/doc/source/calc_functions.rst

-        boundary approximation method resulting in a dimensionless scalar, "... a local function depending only on W and μ, where W is the rotation rate corresponding to the antisymmetrical part of the velocity gradient at P and μ is the eigenvalue of the symmetrical part of this tensor. (see Note below)" [ref.2, 1425]
+        boundary approximation method resulting in a dimensionless scalar, "... a local function depending only on W and μ, where W is the rotation rate corresponding to the anti symmetrical part of the velocity gradient at P and μ is the eigenvalue of the symmetrical part of this tensor. (see Note below)" [ref.2, 1425]
     * - k